Signed in as:

 filler@godaddy.com

-When performance stalls, culture strains, risk accumulates, and trust thins, the default response is often more effort.
+In complex organisations, when performance stalls, culture strains, risk accumulates, and trust thins, the default response is often more effort.

-More reporting.
+More strategy.

 More pressure.